sanjeev-kr/newsletter/README.md

 # Sanjeev_Newsletter

-Sanjeev_Newsletter is a magento2 for Magento 2.
+Sanjeev_Newsletter is a module for Magento 2.
 This module helps to add first name and last name for Magento 2 newsletter subscribers.
 Specially for guest subscriber through cms page.

 ## Install with Composer
 ```